 Now that we have seen that the data has been successfully added.
-Let’s now display the data in our home page.
+Let’s now display the data on our home page.
 Let’s modify our home.php and let’s add some columns for the date:

 10.)
 Editing Data

 Let’s now try editing our data and to do that we will use a new functionality called “GET“.
-With our previous methods, we have been using POST as our http request but this time, let’s use GET for editing and deleting records.
-To start of, let’s modify our home.php and add a little code to 2 columns:
+With our previous methods, we have been using POST as our HTTP request but this time, let’s use GET for editing and deleting records.
+To start off, let’s modify our home.php and add a little code to 2 columns:

-If you have noticed, we only added URL parameter for the edit and delete links namely id.
-We will be using this later to handle thee data.
-The reason why we use id is because it’s a unique identifier.
-It is possible for the person to have enter the same data so it’s not recommended to use the details as a mean for manipulation later on.
+If you have noticed, we only added a URL parameter for the edit and delete links namely id.
+We will be using this later to handle the data.
+The reason why we use id is that it’s a unique identifier.
+It is possible for the person to have entered the same data so it’s not recommended to use the details as a means for manipulation later on.